MRI as a virtual biopsy for prostate cancer detection

 Artificial intelligence: Boosting the power of MRI

 AI is a rapidly emerging technology and has gained massive interest in medical imaging research, mainly in a preclinical setting10.
+By combining radiomics and machine learning, AI enhances the diagnostic capabilities of MRI, potentially positioning it as a reliable virtual biopsy prostate solution.

 Several studies have evaluated the performance of computer-aided diagnosis (CAD) coupled with radiomics and machine learning to diagnose PCa from clinical images with promising results11.
 Recently, the group led by Nickolas Papanikolaou at the Champalimaud Foundation in Lisbon, Portugal, has provided new insights into the prediction of PCa disease aggressiveness using MRI radiomics, a methodology that enables to transform medical images into high dimension mineable data12.